rentry/rentry.github.io/_posts/2018-06-30-andrei-rublev-film.md

 <iframe src="https://player.vimeo.com/video/274160443" width="100%" height="337" frameborder="0" allowfullscreen></iframe>
 <br>

 _Andrei Rublev_ is a masterpiece that deserves to be experienced by a new audience.
-But you don’t have to take my word for it.
+But you don’t have to take my word for it:

 [**Ingmar Bergman**](https://en.wikipedia.org/wiki/Andrei_Tarkovsky#cite_note-ReferenceA-3):
 > Tarkovsky for me is the greatest (director), the one who invented a new language, true to the nature of film, as it captures life as a reflection, life as a dream.